kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 #### Pre-score

 This is passed a list of nodes that have passed filtering by the resource plugin and the other plugins.
-The PodScheduling.PotentialNodes field gets updated now if the field doesn't match the current list already.
-If no PodScheduling object exists yet, it gets created.
+That list is stored by the plugin and will be copied to PodSchedulingSpec.PotentialNodes when the plugin creates or updates the object in Reserve.

+Pre-score is not called when there is only a single potential node.
+In that case Reserve will store the selected node in PodSchedulingSpec.PotentialNodes.

 #### Reserve

 A node has been chosen for the Pod.

-If using delayed allocation and the resource has not been allocated yet, the PodSchedulingSpec.SelectedNode field gets set here and the scheduling attempt gets stopped for now.
-It will be retried when the ResourceClaim or PodScheduling statuses change.
+If using delayed allocation and one or more claims have not been allocated yet, the plugin now needs to decide whether it wants to trigger allocation by setting the PodSchedulingSpec.SelectedNode field.
+For a single unallocated claim that is safe even if no information about unsuitable nodes is available because the allocation will either succeed or fail.
+For multiple such claims allocation only gets triggered when that information is available, to minimize the risk of getting only some but not all claims allocated.
+In both cases the PodScheduling object gets created or updated as needed.
+This is also where the PodSchedulingSpec.PotentialNodes field gets set.

-If all resources have been allocated already, the scheduler adds the Pod to the `claim.status.reservedFor` field of its ResourceClaims to ensure that no-one else gets to use those.
+If all resources have been allocated already, the scheduler ensures that the Pod is listed in the `claim.status.reservedFor` field of its ResourceClaims.
+The driver can and should already have added the Pod when specifically allocating the claim for it, so it may be possible to skip this update.

-If some resources are not allocated yet or reserving an allocated resource fails, the scheduling attempt needs to be aborted and retried at a later time or when the statuses change (same as above).
+If some resources are not allocated yet or reserving an allocated resource fails, the scheduling attempt needs to be aborted and retried at a later time or when the statuses change.

 #### Unreserve

 The scheduler removes the Pod from the ResourceClaimStatus.ReservedFor field because it cannot be scheduled after all.

+This is necessary to prevent a deadlock: suppose there are two stand-alone claims that only can be used by one pod at a time and two pods which both reference them.
+Both pods will get scheduled independently, perhaps even by different schedulers.
+When each pod manages to allocate and reserve one claim, then neither of them can get scheduled because they cannot reserve the other claim.

+Giving up the reservations in Unreserve means that the next pod scheduling attempts have a chance to succeed.
+It's non-deterministic which pod will win, but eventually one of them will.
+Not giving up the reservations would lead to a permanent deadlock that somehow would have to be detected and resolved to make progress.

 ### Cluster Autoscaler